 Still other Organizers will let all of the players involved in a Chop sign a form indicating their agreement with the revised payouts, and allow their cashiers to distribute the money based on those agreements, and report for tax purposes accordingly.
 This is much cleaner, although most still don’t publicly report the Chop on their website or to sites like The Hendon Mob that publish annual or career winnings.

-Newsflash to Organizers… it ain’t a secret!
+Newsflash to Organizers… There Are No Secrets!
 Chops happen.
 Don’t be Emperors.
 It really shouldn’t trouble you so much to report the results as actually paid, or simply show the published payouts alongside of the negotiated Chop amounts.
 Doing so would serve the game well, and increase the attractiveness of Staking opportunities for wider audience.

 In televised live streamed events, the commentators should be able to speak openly and candidly about the Chop negotiations as they are happening, as one more set of interesting decisions being made by the remaining players.

 Chop chop!
-Before you go, please like / post / share /retweet on Facebook, Twitter or Instagram, or post a comment, and clicking the Follow button at the bottom of this page to be notified of all new posts.
+Before you go, please like / post / share /retweet on Facebook, Twitter, Reddit or Instagram, or post a comment, and enter your email address down at the bottom of this page to be notified of all new posts.